European Foundation

 Background information

 On 16 October 2020, the Slovenian government issued Ordinance on the declaration of the COVID-19 epidemic in the territory of the Republic of Slovenia .
-The closure of some sectors (hospitality and restaurants, retail except shops selling essential goods) and the recommendation for employees to work at home have not brought about the diminution in new infections.
+The closure of some sectors (hospitality and restaurants, retail except shops selling essential goods) and the recommendation for employees to work at home did not lessen the prevalence of COVID-19 infections.
 The unfavourable outcome raises concerns about the health and safety measures in companies.
-It is questioned how much the continued operation of the industry contributes to the spread of infections.
-For answering this question, The Chamber of Commerce and Industry of Slovenia (GZS) organised the survey of 50 companies about the health and safety at the workplace.
-On the other hand, the National Institute of Public Health (NIJZ) made a survey of infected persons
+The Chamber of Commerce and Industry of Slovenia (GZS) organised the survey of 50 companies about the health and safety at the workplace in order to determine the impact of industry on infection rate.

 Content of measure

 Gospodarska zbornica Slovenije (The Chamber of Commerce and Industry of Slovenia, GZS) organised a quick survey of companies.
 On the ground of survey results, GZS reports that 0.8% of employees are absent from work due to COVID-19 infection and about 2% for other reasons (either the closure of schools or quarantine).
-According to GZS, the figures show that the spread of the virus is under control in the workplaces and that employers observe the safety rules recommended by experts for occupational medicine, the Ministry of Health and the National Institute of Public Health (NIJZ).
-The employer organisation thus pleads the government not to close down the industry and risk more economic damage than necessary.
+According to GZS, the figures show that the spread of the virus is under control in the workplaces and that employers observe the safety rules recommended by the Ministry of Health and the National Institute of Public Health (NIJZ).
+These results support industries' request for the government to not close down the economy and risk more economic damage.

 Use of measure

-In the second wave of the epidemic, many more persons continue to go to work compared to the first one, notwithstanding a much higher number of infections.
-It is estimated that during the first wave of epidemic in Spring 2020, only about 30% of employees worked at their workplace.
+In the second wave of the pandemic, people continue to work onsite compared to the first one, notwithstanding a much higher number of infections.
+It is estimated that during the first wave of pandemic in Spring 2020, about 30% of employees worked at their workplace.
 During the second wave, the proportion is turned upside down: 30% work at home and 70% at their workplaces.

 A website Mešanec has started to collect testimonies of workers about health and safety at work.